-This section displays in figure below the overall architecture and block diagram of the Wholesale Reference Offer technical set-up.
+This section displays in figure below the overall architecture and block diagram of the Wyre Wholesale Reference Offer technical set-up.
 This figure is repeated in each “service specific” architecture document with as purpose to have a clear common reference and a strict application of naming conventions on building blocks and building blocks which are then further described in “specification” type documents which will allow the beneficiaries to implement the required building blocks on their end-user equipment, network and IT CRM systems.

 Naming Conventions: